CodingIsaac/cybersecurity_fundamentals/cyberKillChainSteps.md

 - Allow admin privileges only when absolutely necessary, enforcing strict access controls.
 - Identify and block unauthorized processes or unsigned executables.
 - Investigate unusual system activities and determine their root cause </p>

+<h2> Step 6: Command and Control (C2)</h2>
+<p>The Command and Control (C2) stage is the sixth step in the Cyber Kill Chain.
+At this point, the attacker has established a communication channel between the compromised system and a remote C2 server.
+This connection enables the attacker to send commands to the target system, laying the groundwork for executing their malicious objectives in subsequent stages.</p>

+<h3><b>Activities of the Adversary:</b></h3>
+<p>In this phase, the attacker focuses on enabling and maintaining communication with the C2 server.
+Actions include:</p>

+- Configuring the C2 server to interact with the victim’s system.
+- Modifying the victim’s device to ensure successful communication with the C2 infrastructure.

+<h3><b>Defensive Measures:</b></h3>
+<p>While direct actions to stop C2 communication at this stage can be challenging, Blueteams can adopt proactive monitoring and detection practices to mitigate the risk.
+Key strategies include:</p>

+- Scan systems for known C2 tools and suspicious software and identify the vulnerabilities.
+- The security team can use Cyber Threat Intelligence to identify and block C2 server IPs via security systems like firewalls.
+- Continuously monitor network traffic for signs of C2 communication, such as irregular patterns or connections to unknown domains.